jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Edit Profile

-Edit Profile is a feature of the Tick It site, users will have
+Edit Profile is a feature of the Tick It site giving users the ability to update their profile with their latest information

 <details>
 <summary>Edit Profile image</summary>